IICSI is launching new MA and PhD graduate programs in Critical Studies in Improvisation, at the University of Guelph!

 Application deadline: February 15, 2019.

-Visit the University of Guelph IMPR page to learn more, and for details about the application process.
+Visit the University of Guelph IMPROV page to learn more, and for details about the application process.